robert-koch-institut/Abwassersurveillance_AMELAG/Readme.md

 #### Normalization procedure

 A varying wastewater composition, e.g. due to irregular industrial influences or heavy rainfall events, can lead to changing concentrations of the pathogens.
 To take these external influences into account, the measured viral load can be normalized.
-In AMELAG, normalization of the SARS-CoV-2 data is performed according to flow rate.
+In AMELAG, the viral load normalized to the flow rate of the wastewater treatment plant is available as `viruslast_normalisiert`.
 The dry weather inflow of the WWTP is the reference.
 The following formula was used:

 $$ Gene_{normalized} = {Q_{KA\_current}}/{Q_{KA\_median}} \cdot Gene_{averaged} $$